 It seems that Michaela’s approach isn’t complex, when we asked her what she eats a lot of, we had a simple answer.

 “Vegetables!
 And oatmeal.
 We buy oatmeal in 50 pound bags and my husband and I easily finish a portion meant for a family of four.”

 While travelling she often looks for rice and steamed vegetables.

 With such a lot of successes, it may be hard to pick a highlight, but Michaela did mention winning the regional title in the senior year of college and setting the course record.

-“Now, training on a individual level, I'm proud of every practice I complete.
+“Now, training on a individual level, I’m proud of every practice I complete.
 Training is hard work!”
-Now there are other goals.
+This meant there were other goals.

 “I’m currently training to make the U.S. National Team, with the ultimate goal of representing the U.S. at the Olympic Games.
 There are only two spots on the Olympic roster for lightweight women, so I’m going to need a lot of veggie power to get me there!” she said in 2017.